home-iq/dev-team-stats-tracker/docs/vapi-call-tracker.md

 3. Tracks call counts and statuses
 4. Provides easy access to call recordings
 5. Calculates and displays call durations
+6. Extracts and formats booking information when a demo is scheduled

 ## Input Requirements
 The function expects input from a VAPI API call with the following structure: